Sometimes it is hard to find a trainer who is the right fit for you and your dog.

 If you are completely new to agility then you will either start with one of my 6 session pre-agility programmes or one of my 4 week foundation programmes.
 The programme I suggest will be based on your dogs previous training.

-I also have extra online training available that works alongside your in person sessions to supercharge your knowledge and dog training skills:
+I have extra online training available that works alongside your in person sessions to supercharge your knowledge and dog training skills:

 - Zoom Tailored Training Consultations